boofish/Silhouette-Misc/docs/SETUP_WB.md

 2. (May cause unknown side effects) When compiling, if you see error `error: unknown register name 'vfpcc' in asm`, open `CMSIS/core/cmsis_gcc.h` inside your project, search `vfpcc`, comment out surrounding codes.
     - NOTE: This modification may cause unknown side effects for instructions using vfpcc register.
 We are still checking if it is safe to do so.

-## Using Minicom to Connect to STM32 Board's COM Terminal (Obselete, see 'Set up PUTTY' section below instead)
+## Using Minicom to Connect to STM32 Board's COM Terminal
 1. Connect STM32 board to computer.
 2. Install minicom.
 3. Use `dmesg | grep tty` to find which tty device STM32 is.